tomalec/articles/WebComponents/WC_F2F_meeting.md

 ## Imperative slotting API

-Even thought there was no specific proposal or issue discussed during the meeting, the interest in imperative API for slotting was shared across all parties.
+Even though there was no specific proposal or issue discussed during the meeting, the interest in imperative API for slotting was shared across all parties.
 It potentially solves many other issues and also plays nice with the approach: "Give web authors low-level primitives to do whatever they want".

 Few days after Hayato Ito from Google posted his proposal at https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Imperative-Shadow-DOM-Distribution-API.md
 It's definitely worth reading and providing feedback.